Great Britain has always been at the forefront of the European arts, and that is even truer when it comes to music.

 This school’s unique approach to teaching focuses on preparing students for live performances.

 Their purpose-built facilities in Kings Norton, as well as featuring their studios and practice rooms, boasts its concert room with stage, P.A. and lighting equipment.

 The Birmingham Music School located in the Jewellery Quarter accepts drums students from 9 and above.
-Their group lessons are taught by Yamaha accredited teachers, and their studio features high-end Yamaha equipment including two acoustic drum kits, one electric kit, a full PA system as well as specially designed practice pads.
+Yamaha teaches Their group lessons accredited teachers, and their studio features high-end Yamaha equipment including two acoustic drum kits, one electric kit, a full PA system as well as specially designed practice pads.